ysufender/JASM/README.md

 as the time passes.
 So every inch of help is much greatly appreciated, just don't forget to add your name to CONTRIBUTORS.md and also don't forget to update necessary documents in the repository when you add/remove a dependency/feature/bug.
 If you are new around here like me, take a look at --Contributing.md link here--!

+## Footnotes

+The licenses, readmes and citations for every library used lies within its own directory under `lib`.